Zig by Example: Assignment

 Note that the compiler can often infer types for you.

 To create an uninitialized constant or variable, assign undefined to it.
-Note that you need type annotations here.
+Using undefined values will result in either a crash or undefined behavior, so be careful!

 Assignments can also be used to ignore expressions.